 Gantry cranes are frequently used in container yards, where containers are stored before being shipped to their final destinations.
 Container gantry cranes run on tracks that are mounted on the ground and use an overhead bridge to move containers from one location to another.
 They are best suited to large yards and can handle containers of various sizes, including 20-foot and 40-foot containers.

 Gantry cranes come in two types: rail-mounted gantry cranes (RMGs) and rubber-tyred gantry cranes (RTGs).
 RMGs run on rails that are fixed to the ground, whilst RTGs run on rubber wheels and can move on concrete surfaces.
-RMGs are more stable and can handle heavy loads, whilst RTGs are more flexible and can move in different directions, making them ideal for stacking containers in tight spaces.
+RMGs are more stable and can handle heavy loads, while RTGs are more flexible and can move in different directions, making them ideal for stacking containers in tight spaces.
 They use hydraulic and electrical systems to lift and move containers and can be operated by one operator.

 Ship-to-Shore Cranes

 Ship-to-shore cranes (STS) are used to load and unload containers from ships.
-These container lifting cranes are located at terminals and are designed to handle containers of various sizes and weights.
+These heavy-lifting cranes are located at terminals and are designed to handle containers of various sizes and weights.
 They use a combination of hydraulic and electrical systems to move containers from ships to the terminal and vice versa.

 STS cranes come in two types: mobile harbour cranes and fixed cranes.
 Mobile harbour cranes are mounted on rubber tyres and can move from one ship to another, whilst fixed cranes are permanently installed at the terminal and cannot move from their location.
-Fixed cranes are larger and can handle heavy loads, whilst mobile harbour cranes are more flexible and can be used in different locations around a site.
+Fixed cranes are larger and can handle heavy loads, whilst mobile cranes are more flexible and can be used in different locations around a site.

 Mobile Cranes